NJIT-WIS/collab/readme.md

 To complete this assignment each partner will click the button to accept the assignment and follow the Installation instructions below.
 The first feature(s) that you and your partner(s) will make are to add your names to the readme file [here](readme.md).
 You will have 2 pull requests on your own repo and your partner(s) will have 2 pull requests on theirs.
-The end result is that each partner should have the experience of the team leader and a team member.
+The end result is that each partner should have the experience of the team leader and a team member

 ## Steps